JRissanen/My-Own-Mini-Salt-Project/README.md

 __The Salt-minion computer:__ </br>
 ![Screenshot 2022-12-07 183029](https://user-images.githubusercontent.com/116954333/206472854-0e088c31-2aa0-4d76-870c-71357ad60f5d.png)

-# The beginning of the project
+# Part 1: The Beginning Of The Project

 The first thing after both computers had installed succesfully was to change the network for both computers from NAT to Briged adapter as to get both computers a different ip-address so that they can communicate with each other.